Ninjaclasher/testcase-generator/README.md

 from testcase_generator import BoundedConstraint, CustomGeneratorConstraint, Case, Batch, Generator, ConstraintParser, GraphGenerator

 """
- | initialize(self, N, graph_type, *args, **kwargs)
+ |  __init__(self, N, type, *args, **kwargs)
- |     N: number of nodes
+ |      N: a BoundedConstraint object or an integer for the number of nodes
- |     graph_type:
+ |      type:
  |               1: normal graph
  |               2: connected graph
  |               3: complete graph
  |               4: circle
  |               10: line
  |               11: normal tree
  |               12: tree, all nodes connected to one node
  |               13: caterpillar tree
  |               14: binary tree
  |      kwargs:
  |          M: number of edges, leave blank if it is a tree
  |          duplicates: allow for duplicate edges between nodes
  |          self_loops: allow for edges between the same node
 """

 def set_constraints(self):